 There are two parts to this process: a disability assessment, followed by the application itself.

 Applicants must first undergo a disability assessment from an MOH-accredited severe disability assessor for an assessment fee of S$100.
 If the care recipient is unable to make a physical visit to the clinic, an assessor can conduct the assessment in your home for a fee of S$250.
+For instance.
+Homage’s MOH-accredited assessors can conduct a home-based assessment for you.

 The Agency for Integrated Care (AIC) has compiled a comprehensive list with over 150 accredited assessors here, which have been segmented by region.